 - Firmness levels for both infants and toddlers

-- Both have certifications for purity and no chemical emissions (Greenguard Gold certified- Newton and OEKO-TEX certified- SafeSleep)
+- Both are independently tested and certified for purity and no chemical emissions (EitherGreenguard Gold certified, 100% GOTS certified, or OEKO-TEX certified)

 II.
-Five Big Differences Between the Newton Mattress and the SafeSleep®
+Five Big Differences Between Breathable Crib Mattresses with Plastic Cores and the SafeSleep® Breathable Crib Mattress

 Your baby spends more than 70% of their first year sleeping in their crib.
 Specifically, babies sleep up to 18 hours a day.
 Consequently, picking the right crib mattress for your baby is a big decision.

-While reviewing the Newton mattress and the SafeSleep® breathe-through crib mattress, we find five big differences.
-We explain these differences to help you choose between these top two breathable crib mattresses,
+While comparing breathable crib mattresses with a plastic core to the SafeSleep® crib mattress, we find five big differences.
+We explain these differences to help you choose between these top two breathable crib mattress designs.

 - Difficulty vs ease of washing

 - Inner core vs. no core or fill

 - Number and type of fabric layers

 - Flame retardants vs. no flame retardants